• Skip to primary navigation

 How to Smoke Chicken Legs

-• Prep Smoker – Preheat your smoker to 275 degree F according to manufacture’s directions.
+1. Prep Smoker – Preheat your smoker to 275 degrees Fahrenheit according to manufacturer’s directions.

-• Smoke – Place drumsticks on preheated smoker, close lid and smoke for 1 hour – 1 1/2 hours or until the internal temperature of the chicken legs is 175 degrees.
-This will really vary depending on how big your drumstick is and how much meat is on it.
+3. Smoke – Place drumsticks on preheated smoker, close lid and smoke for 1 hour – 1 1/2 hours or until the internal temperature of the chicken legs is 175 degrees Fahrenheit.
+This will vary depending on how big your drumstick is and how much meat is on it.

-• Baste – Then baste chicken legs with BBQ sauce.
+4. Baste – Use a basting brush to coat chicken legs with barbecue sauce.
 Close lid and smoke an additional ten minutes.
-You can skip the BBQ sauce if you’d like.
-We like our chicken legs about 180-190 degrees F. This will prevent you from having any bloody meat around the bone.
+You can skip the barbecue sauce if you’d like.
+We like our chicken legs about 180-190 degrees Fahrenheit.
+This will prevent you from having any bloody meat around the bone.

 How long does it take to smoke chicken legs?